Princewil/flutter_paystack_plus/README.md

 ## Some important parameters

 - [publicKey] is required for web only
-- [secretKey] is required for android and iOS only
+- [secretKey] is required for Mobile only
-- [context] is required for android and iOS only
+- [context] is required for Mobile only
 - [amount] should be multiplied by 100 [eg amount * 100]
 - [onClose] is called when the user cancels a transaction or when there is a failed transaction
 - [onSuccess] is called on successful transactions
+- [callBackURL] is required for Mobile only.
+Users are redirected to this URL after payment is successful, this helps close the session.
+The URL is setup in your Dashboard and then provided here.

 ## Usage